Sylvan Lake (New York): Geography

 It is an irregular rounded shape, with a 116 acre surface area, located near the town's southwestern border with East Fishkill.
 High unnamed hills rise to 820 ft to its northeast, 500 ft above the lake.
 The unincorporated hamlet of Sylvan Lake is located to its southeast and east.
 Dutchess County Route 10 runs northwest from the hamlet along the lakeshore, providing access to the nearby Taconic State Parkway via the NY 82 state highway at Arthursburg.

 To the southwest are lower hills.
 The lake's unnamed outlet brook flows at first northward through a 91 acre wetland between two smaller hills at that end but soon turns southward, carrying the drainage from the lake and its 0.81 sqmi basin south a few miles to Fishkill Creek.
 From there it reaches the Hudson River at Beacon.

 The lake is located adjacent to the Chelsea Cove housing complex and all its residents are permitted access to the lake.
 There is a small beach with a small area to wade in before it drops off into much deeper waters.
 Sylvan Lake Beach Park, a privately operated campground, is located along another shore.
 The remainder of the 1.8 mi shoreline is owned by private residences and summer camps.

 Hydrology

-The lake is 140 ft deep, the deepest in Dutchess County.
-Formerly a quarry used for mining, the slope is very steep and reaches maximum depth quickly near the center of the lake.
+The lake is 140 ft deep, the deepest Dutchess County, the slope is very steep and reaches maximum depth quickly near the center of the lake.
 The thermocline in the lake reaches about 40 degrees F. To scuba dive in the lake, advanced open water certification is needed.
 Equipment such as 7mml full body wetsuits including gloves and hood are necessary as are lights due to the murkiness of the water.